 Ben Siggins is committed to achieving the highest standards of service and compliance.
 Our company is bound by the Property Ombudsman’s Code of Practice.

 We understand that sometimes things can go wrong and if they do we are committed to resolving problems with the minimum of inconvenience.

 Our complaints procedure has been structured to ensure that any concerns are dealt with as quickly and efficiently as possible.
-Should you require assistance with this process, please email us at firstname.lastname@example.org.
-While Matthew cannot deal directly with your complaint; he is here to help.
+Should you require assistance with this process, please email us at email@example.com.
+While Harriet cannot deal directly with your complaint; she is here to help.

 We have a standard procedure for handling complaints which is as follows:

 Our office is independently operated and has a sole Director who is the owner of the branch.
 In the first instance, your complaint should be directed in writing (An Email is acceptable) to a manager working at Ben Siggins Estate Agents that haven’t been involved in the situation you are making a complaint about.
 For our offices, this would be either Kevin Dennett (firstname.lastname@example.org) or Matthew Groves (email@example.com).
 Your complaint will be acknowledged within three working days.
 The branch will conduct a full and thorough investigation, and a full written response will be sent within 15 working days.
 If this timescale cannot be achieved, we will write to you and let you know why these time frames cannot be met.

 If you feel the matter remains unresolved, you should write to the Director at Ben Siggins Estate Agents explaining why you are unhappy with the response.
 The Director will conduct a review of your complaint and will give a final viewpoint in writing within ten working days.